LAGameStudio/AtariVCSGML/README.md

 ### Step 6: Using the TCP/IP Server with your GameMaker game to support Atari VCS console input

 So, to solve the issues with the controllers, Lost Astronaut Studios built a server that spits out devices, their states, mouse and keyboard information.
-You'll want to download the projects, but you'll also want to download the AtariVCS pre-build binary, which was built with version IDE 2.3.5.589 and use that.
+You'll want to download the projects, but you'll also want to download the AtariVCS pre-built gamepad server binary, which was built with version IDE 2.3.5.589 and use that:

 1. Get the pre-build IDE 589 server binary, to bundle with your AtariVCS game binary: https://github.com/LAGameStudio/AtariVCSGML/releases/tag/IC-Game-Input-Server-HD
 1. Get the client project here: https://github.com/LAGameStudio/AtariVCSGML/releases/tag/Client-Server